ppiont/collab-canvas/project-management/PRD.md

 ## MVP Acceptance Criteria

 ### Functional Requirements
-- [ ] Users can authenticate with Google OAuth
+- [ ] Users can authenticate with Email/Password or Magic Link
 - [ ] Users can create rectangles on canvas
 - [ ] Users can drag rectangles to move them
 - [ ] Users can pan and zoom canvas